 The carrying value of cash, receivables, deposits and accounts payable and accrued liabilities approximates fair value due to the short-term nature of the financial instruments.
 Cash, receivables and long-term deposits are classified as amortized cost.
-Accounts payable and accrued liabilities are classified as amortized cost.
+Accounts payable and accrued liabilities and lease liability are classified as amortized cost.